Ready to Sort?

 I happen to LOVE chronological sorting, mostly because I’m a hardcore genealogist, and I’m passionate about saving as many details as possible, but I realize that’s it’s not for everyone.

 A big pro of sorting chronologically is that you can let your computer do the heavy lifting for you.
 Provided that your camera is set to the correct date and time, your photo will already by date stamped in its meta data.
-This can be a huge time-saver if you’re using a photo organizing program, such as MYLIO, to sort for you.
+This can be a huge time-saver if you’re using a photo organizing program, such as MYLIO or Adobe Lightroom, to sort for you.
 If you let your organizing program rename your files for you with the date in the beginning of the file name, your computer will then automatically sort your folders and photos in the correct order.
 Set… And done!

 Below are some screenshots of few different chronological folder structures to help you visualize what they might look like – which one do you think could work for you?